Obtuse Angle

 Acute and Obtuse Angles

 There are different types of angles based on the measurement.
 Angles that measure less than 90 degrees are known as acute angles, while the angles greater than 90° but less than 180° are known as obtuse angles.
-Look at the image of acute and obtuse angles given below followed by their difference.
+Observe the figure given below which shows acute and obtuse angles.

 Acute Angle | Obtuse Angle |